git-tarunkp/CNN_MODEL_CIFAR10/README.md

 Softmax Activation (for the output layer)

 # Results
-The model achieves an accuracy of X% on the test dataset after Y epochs of training.
-Below is an example of the accuracy and loss plots generated during training:
+The model achieves an accuracy of 71.85% on the test dataset after 4 epochs of training.